LuxCoreRender/WindowsCompile/README.txt

 create-sdk.bat

 NOTE: default build will use Python 3.7, the version embedded in Blender 2.8x.
-You can add an option to specify the version of your choice among 3.5, 3.6, 3.7, e.g.:
+If needed, you can specify the preferred version among from 3.5 to 3.8, e.g.:
 .\cmake-build-x64.bat /python36

 NOTE: normally you never need to build dependencies in order to build LuxCore,